 Assistant Editor: Adaena Sinclair-Blakemore

-Adaena is currently practising as a lawyer in Melbourne and will commence an LLM specialising in international law at the University of Cambridge in October 2020.
+Adaena is currently practising as a lawyer in Melbourne, Australia and will commence an LLM specialising in international law at the University of Cambridge in October 2020.
 She holds a Bachelor of Arts (French & Italian) from the University of Western Australia and a Juris Doctor (Honours I) from the University of Melbourne where she was the Editor-in-Chief of the Melbourne Journal of International Law.
 She interned in the Trial Chambers of the International Criminal Court and previously worked as a Research Assistant at the Asia Pacific Centre for Military Law.
 Her primary interests are in the law of armed conflict, international criminal law, international human rights law and the intersection between international and domestic law.
 Adaena was appointed as Assistant Editor of the ILA Reporter in July 2020.

 Assistant Editor: Stephanie Triefus

-Stephanie Triefus is a PhD Candidate at Erasmus University Rotterdam, researching human rights and international investment law.
+Stephanie Triefus is a PhD Candidate at Erasmus University Rotterdam, Netherlands, researching human rights and international investment law.
 She holds a Master of Public International Law specialising in Human Rights (cum laude) from Utrecht University in the Netherlands and a Bachelor of Laws/Arts (Honours I) from Macquarie University in Australia.
 Stephanie is admitted as a lawyer in Australia and has practiced commercial and community law.
 She is an Executive Editor of the Utrecht Journal of International and European Union Law and her research interests include business and human rights and the rights of Indigenous peoples.
 Stephanie was appointed as Assistant Editor of the ILA Reporter in July 2020.

 Follow Stephanie on LinkedIn.